 This is a record for every amount of cash of \$10,000 or more that you receive from a client in a single transaction.
-For example, if your client brings you \$10,000 in cash to transfer on their behalf, you have to keep a large cash transaction record.
-In addition to this record, a large cash transaction will also require a report to FINTRAC as explained in Guideline 7: Submitting Large Cash Transaction Reports to FINTRAC.
+For example, if your client deposits \$10,000 in cash to an account, you have to keep a large cash transaction record.
+In addition to this record, a large cash transaction will also require a report to FINTRAC, as explained in Guideline 7: Submitting Large Cash Transaction Reports to FINTRAC.